DamoM73/turtle_vid_tute/lesson_3.md

     my_ttl.left(90)
 ```

-What do we need to change to make this into a large triangle with a length of `200` for each side?
+What do we need to change in the code sot the turtle draws a triangle with a length of `200` for each side?

 Try and work it out before looking at the code below.

 ```python
 import turtle